 - Click Finish.
 The computer will restart, and the system files and settings will return to the state that they were at when the restore point was created.

-Some Pointers To Prevent Data Loss In The Future
+Some Tips to Prevent Data Loss in The Future

 Although FAT32 is quite an old file system, it is still in use with many storage devices.
 Unfortunately, the most common way that FAT32 files are lost is during conversion to newer file systems such as NTFS.